wessaunders/FirebaseRepoTest/README.md

     });
     ```

-- Finding a record and then doing something else with it
+- **Finding a record and then doing something else with it**
   - Firebase

-    Getting an existing record(s) in firebase requires getting a reference to the firebase database, defining a query, adding an event listener to the query, and then after performing the second action after retrieving the results in the onDataChange method in the event listener
+    Getting an existing record(s) in firebase requires getting a reference to the firebase database, defining a query, adding an event listener to the query, and then after performing the second action after retrieving the results in the onDataChange method in the event listener.
+Performing multiple chained searches should be possible, but due to code complexity I did not attempt it (this is just a demo, after all...)
     ```
     private DatabaseReference mDatabase;
     mDatabase = FirebaseDatabase.getInstance().getReference("name");